lampi12/Tk_mall/README.md

 # Tk_mall
-A Django website that provides information about a mall and the services they provide
+A Full stack Django website that provides information about a mall and the services they provide.
+A modified template was used for the front end and sqlite was used for the backend.